pcox22/CS3502_P1/README.md

 # CS3502_P1

-A project demonstrating Multi-Threaded Programming and Inter-Process Communication
+## A project demonstrating Multi-Threaded Programming and Inter-Process Communication.